cyanic-selkie/rt-plot/README.md

     cargo build --release

 After the compilation is done you can find the compiled binaries in `target/release/`.
-There you will find two binaries: `rt-plot` and `relay`.
+There you will find two binaries: `rt-plot` and `rt-relay`.

 ## Usage